General questions about Kasa Smart home products

 To configure the Routines function, it’s suggested to contact Alexa support.

-Q4: Do smart home products support IFTTT ?
+Q4: Do smart home products support IFTTT and Samsung SmartThings?

-A: Kasa devices support IFTTT, Google Assistant, Alexa and Window’s Cortana.
-For more details please refer to our official website.
+A: Kasa devices support IFTTT, Samsung SmartThings, Google Assistant, and Amazon Alexa.
+For more detail please refer to our official website.

 A: Yes, as long as you log in the cloud account which associated with the Smart devices on each phone.

-A: Kasa smart lights including smart bulbs and smart light strip, and smart plug HS110, smart power strip HS300 all support monitor energy consumption feature.
+A: All Kasa smart lights including smart bulbs and smart light strips support monitoring their own energy consumption.

-Q8: Do our Smart Home products retain their settings if power is disconnected, like Power outage, or breaker blown, etc.?
+Q7: Do our Smart Home products retain their status and settings if power is disconnected, like Power outage, or breaker blown, etc.?

-A: Yes, they should retain their settings and restore connection once power is restored.
+All Kasa smart products, will retain their settings (like Schedule, Smart action, device name, etc.) and restore the network connection once power is restored.

 A: Currently only KC200 and KP400 are designed to operate in an outdoor environment, while our other products are designed for indoor use.
 Please go to the local official website according to your region to check the working environment and other more detailed specification information.